King Kashyapa of Sigiriya

 Photo: Royal war elephant

-In about the fourteenth year of Kasyapa's rule, Migara, angry that Kasyapa did not permit him to conduct a large religious festival, secretly switched his allegiance from Kasyapa to his younger brother Moggallana.
+In about the fourteenth year of Kashyapa's rule, Migara, angry that Kashyapa did not permit him to conduct a large religious festival, secretly switched his allegiance from Kashyapa to his younger brother Moggallana.
 On hearing this news, Moggallana, who had been languishing in India, clandestinely returned with a ragtag collection of friends and hangers-on and set up camp in a distant part of the country.

 Moggallana, still respectful of his fallen older brother, accorded him a royal cremation.
-The stupa at Pidurangala is believed to mark the spot where Kasyapa was cremated.
+The stupa at Pidurangala is believed to mark the spot where Kashyapa was cremated.

 Related Article: Pidurangala Rock Temple — Resting Place of the King who built Sigiriya?